How’s your “asset allocation” looking these days?

 If you’re a stock market junkie or perhaps even just a mildly active investor, you probably know.
 But if you shy away from 401(k) statements or sidestep making decisions about savings plans, you might not.
 And that might not be a wise thing these days.

 Then again, when one market takes off, investments in other areas may limit a portfolio’s advance.
 Indeed, in any advancing market there will be pundits saying a correction may come there and others saying the gains will likely continue and investors shouldn’t miss out.
 No one can be sure and for each individual investor the question revolves around how much risk he or she is willing to accept.
+(Know your risk profile?)

-So how’s your asset allocation?
+So, how’s your asset allocation?

-More from MassMutual...
+Discover more from MassMutual...